 You pour a small amount of boiling water in a small recipient in which a drop or two of liquid detergent has been added.
 Then taking an old tooth brush, dipped into the solution, you begin to brush the ring seeing to it that the bristles of the brush are penetrating the small openings around the diamond.
 This you do multiple times until you are satisfied that the bristles have penetrated all of the orifices around and within the mount and on the diamond itself.

 Making sure, of course, that the sink has been blocked so that there is no risk of your ring falling into the water evacuation hole, rinse your diamond ring under the hot tap in order to remove whatever soap sucks that may remain and then dry your ring using a clean kitchen towel or tissue.

 Having done this there is one more important step to take and that involved methylated spirits.

 Place the ring in a small recipient containing some methylated spirits for 15 seconds, then wiggle it a bit within the solution in order to create movement.
 The diamond ring is then used using the kitchen towel or tissue again.

-The methylated spirit will revive the brilliance of the metal and it'll again shine and it'll remove any 'haze'.
-Effect left by the liquid detergent, giving the diamond that extra sparkle it describes.
+The methylated spirit will revive the brilliance of the metal and it will again shine and it will remove any 'haze' effect left by the liquid detergent, giving the diamond that extra sparkle it describes.